MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Discussion

-Qualitative comparisons further illuminate how SRL reshapes model behaviour beyond what CE scores alone capture.
-Across the IU X-Ray and MIMIC-CXR case studies, MRG-R1's reports exhibit more reliable control of polarity—abnormalities that are truly present or absent are described consistently across sentences—indicating that the reward is successfully penalizing internal contradictions rather than simply rewarding fluency.
-The model also tends to surface clinically important findings instead of defaulting to generic "no acute abnormality" templates, suggesting that sequence-level optimization encourages it to prioritise label-supported observations over safe but uninformative normal statements.
+Qualitative comparisons further illustrate how SRL reshapes model behaviour beyond CE scores alone.
+In the IU X-Ray and MIMIC-CXR case studies, MRG-R1 more consistently handles affirmed versus negated findings.
+This suggests that the reward discourages label-level inconsistencies (e.g., switching a finding between present and absent) rather than only improving fluency.
+The model also tends to surface clinically important findings instead of defaulting to generic “no acute abnormality” templates, suggesting that sequence-level optimization encourages it to prioritise label-supported observations over safe but uninformative normal statements.
 Its handling of uncertainty is more calibrated: equivocal patterns are framed as suspicion rather than as definite disease or definite normality, which aligns with the way radiologists hedge when evidence is borderline and reflects the polarity- and uncertainty-aware design of MCCS.
-The \verb|<think>→<report>| structure additionally makes the reasoning process more transparent; intermediate "thinking" often mirrors the CheXbert label space, while the final report rephrases those decisions into radiology-style prose, providing a natural point for auditing where hallucinations or misinterpretations arise.
+The \verb|<think>→<report>| structure additionally makes the reasoning process more transparent; intermediate “thinking” appears to mirrors the CheXbert label space, while the final report rephrases those decisions into radiology-style prose, providing a natural point for auditing where hallucinations or misinterpretations arise.
 At the same time, the residual errors we observe: missed subtle or highly localized findings, incomplete description of devices and lines, and overly conservative summaries in ambiguous cases are concentrated precisely in areas where the current reward is blind or weak, namely phenomena not covered by the 14-label scheme or poorly captured by single-time-point views.
 This pattern supports the view that MRG-R1 is genuinely aligning to the supervision it receives, rather than memorizing templates: where the reward is expressive, behaviour improves in clinically meaningful ways; where the reward is coarse, limitations remain.